UKRI has announced its new policy and this page is under construction 6/8/21 – NOTE until 01/04/21 the current UKRI policy applies

 For costs associated with the production of other types of research outputs that are not covered currently by the RCUK OA policy’ (e.g. publication costs for outputs such as monographs, books, critical editions, volumes and catalogues), you should continue to request these on your grant proposal.

-Please note: If you applied for Article Processing Charges (APCs) or other article-related charges, such as the costs of illustrations, colour figures or excess pages, etc in their research grant proposals to the Research Councils UK (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, STFC) and you already have these costs allocated on your grant, you should use your existing research grant funds to pay those costs.
-If you have questions about applying for APCs, please contact email@example.com in the Bodleian Library for more information.
+Please note: If you applied for Article Processing Charges (APCs) or other article-related charges, such as the costs of illustrations, colour figures or excess pages, etc in a pre-April 2013 Research Council grant proposal (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, STFC) and were allocated funds for this purpose, you should use your existing research grant funds to pay those costs.

 Does Oxford’s RCUK Block Grant pay for colour charges or page charges?